jaanga/jaanga.github.io/demo/unlimbited/README.md

 ### Mission

-* To convert an OpenSCAD app into a Three.js app.
+* Can we help Team UnLimbited to convert an OpenSCAD app into a Three.js app?
+* Can we hand over models of 3D prosthetic devices that can be printed and fitted to peeps in need?

 ### Vision